Ola Raknes

 Ola Raknes (17 January 1887 – 28 January 1975) was a Norwegian psychologist, philologist and non-fiction writer.
 Born in Bergen, Norway, he was internationally known as a psychoanalyst in the Reichian tradition.
 He has been described as someone who spent his entire life working with the conveying of ideas through many languages and between different epistemological systems of reference, science and religion (Dannevig, 1975).
 For large portions of his life he was actively contributing to the public discourse in Norway.
 He has also been credited for his contributions to strengthening and enriching the Nynorsk language and its use in the public sphere.

 Raknes was known as a thorough philologist and a controversial therapist.
 Internationally he was known as one of Wilhelm Reich's closest students and defenders.

 Family

-Ola Raknes was the son of the farmer Erik Askildson (Askjellson) Raknes (1856–1926) and Magdali Olsdotter (born Raknes) (1859–96) and grew up at the family farm of Raknes in Hamre on the island Osterøy in the Osterfjorden fjord near Bergen in a strict pietist environment.
+Ola Raknes was the son of the farmer Erik Askildson (Askjellson) Raknes (1856–1926) and Magdali Olsdotter (born Raknes) (1859–96) and grew up at the family farm of Raknes in Hamre Municipality on the island Osterøy in the Osterfjorden fjord near Bergen in a strict pietist environment.
 There were altogether 10 children of whom 7 grew up to become adults, and five of his siblings emigrated to the United States.
 He was married twice: in his first marriage in 1911 with Aslaug Vaa (1889 – 1965, the marriage was dissolved in 1938) they begot the children Magli (1912–1993), Anne (1914–2001), Tora (1916–1995), Erik (1919–) and Tor (1923–).
 The second marriage in 1941 with Gjertrud Bonde (1913–1975) gave him the daughter Ada (born 1952).